 2010 and beyond - part of Bilfinger

-In the Asia Pacific region, Tebodin showed a rapid growth with new offices in China, Vietnam, Indonesia, Thailand, Myanmar, Malaysia and Singapore.
-With the expansion of the office network, Tebodin was able to serve an increasing number of international operating clients with a broad scope of consultancy and engineering services.
+In the Asia Pacific region, Bilfinger Tebodin showed a rapid growth with new offices in various countries.
+With the expansion of the office network, Bilfinger Tebodin was able to serve an increasing number of international operating clients with a broad scope of consultancy and engineering services.